Dhamoderrick/themovieDB-clone/README.md

 This Project is live at  => https://themoviedatabase-clone.web.app/

-Get Your API key at =>  https://developers.themoviedb.org/3/getting-started/introduction
+Get Your API key at =>  https://developers.themoviedb.org/3/getting-started/introduction and use that API key in request.js file

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).